cdburley/nuclear_heat_wave_loads/README.md

 for these BAs I used the whole load simulated by TELL and distributed it to the subregions within the BA using the annual total load in each subregion to portion out the TELL loads.
 2) The BAs in Canada (AESO and BCHA) and Mexico (CFE) are not modeled by TELL.
-The time-series for those BAs are the same as that in the original GridView file.
+The time-series for those BAs are the same as those in the original GridView file.
 Likewise, there are no values for TH_Malin, TH_Mead, and TH_PV.

 ## BAs in the WECC
 >